 Regulation 11(4) requires samples to be taken at regular intervals.
 For water treatment works sampling frequencies may range from 2 to 2,190 per annum.
 A sample frequency of 365 per annum requires a sample to be taken on each calendar day of the year (and should include February 29 in each leap year).
 For sample frequencies in excess of 365 per annum, samples should be taken over as large a daily span as is possible.
-They do not have to be spread at exactly equal intervals UNCONTROLLED IF PRINTED Issue date: 20 December 2022 Page 15 of 72 but should be broadly spread to be representative of any potential changes in water quality during the day.
-There must be a mechanism to pre-determine the time of sampling For works on daily sampling, if Scottish Water fails to take or analyse a sample through no fault of its own e.g. a dropped sample bottle, it will be expected to reschedule a further sample for the same day if possible or the following day.
+They do not have to be spread at exactly equal intervals but should be broadly spread to be representative of any potential changes in water quality during the day.
+There must be a mechanism to pre-determine the time of sampling sample for the same day if possible or the following day.
 On the following day the resample should be taken at a significant time interval before or after the sample programmed for that day.
 Since the Regulations require the frequencies to be met on an annual basis rescheduling does not constitute a shortfall.
 Provided the resampling is as described above an occasional occurrence will not be regarded as a failure to meet the regularity requirement.
-For sampling purposes, a treatment works is considered to be in service on every day (midnight to midnight) that any treated water is supplied from the works.
-Regulation 12 - Sampling at Service Reservoirs Regulation 12 requires Scottish Water to take a sample from every reservoir every week it is in use.
-These samples must be analysed for coliform bacteria, E. coli, colony counts and residual disinfectant.